lucylow/Humans-vs-Quantum-Computers---IBM---QopyCat/README.md

 gamification of science: When making a quantum-related game, you can choose one of two paths: either you implement a quantum technique like procedural generation of maps, or you take an educational approach.

 You win by solving quantum circuit puzzles.

+-Move with WASD or arrow keys.

+-Avoid lethal yellow lasers.

+-Use blue detector lines to your advantage by briefly collapsing the superposition.

+-Move both cats into the cardboard boxes to clear the level.

+-There might be other things that exist in superposition as well.

+-Press "R" if you get stuck.

 1. The game begins when N players.
 2. The initial and final quantum states are given.